ArcanaFramework/arcana/docs/source/processing.rst

-By default, pipelines will iterate all leaf nodes of the data tree (e.g. ``session`` for datasets in the :class:`.ClinicalTrial` space).
+By default, pipelines will iterate all leaf nodes of the data tree (e.g. ``session`` for datasets in the :class:`.Clinical` space).
 However, pipelines can be run at any row frequency of the dataset, e.g. per subject, per timepoint, or on the dataset as a whole (to create single templates/statistics).